C0deboy/jjp-stats-scraper/README.md

 ## Demo

-If you want to just demo test run this bat file:
+If you want to just demo test it, download [demo release](https://github.com/C0deboy/jjp-stats-scraper/releases/tag/demo) and run this bat file:

 ```
 demo/stats-scraper-demo.bat